kshaffer/kshaffer.github.io/_posts/2014-12-02-lecture-in-a-flipped-class.md

 categories: blog
 ---

-Lecture has been creeping back into more of my classes lately.
+Lecture has been creeping back into my classes lately.

 I've been a big proponent of the "flipped" or "inverted" class model.
 However, I've been discovering lately that the value of a flipped class is not so much the [geographical flip](http://www.flipcamp.org/engagingstudents/shafferpt1.html) (doing at home what is typically done in class, and vice versa), it's [the flip in timing](http://www.flipcamp.org/engagingstudents/shafferpt3.html) (explanation first v. activity first).